 The Nick Kinsley Scholarship will fund the essential maritime rescue training for new volunteer crew members.
 These are usually young crew members who without this bursary might not be able to otherwise fund this training.
 I hope, in my Dad’s name, we can facilitate their ambitions of helping those in need.

 The training for MDS is a long process that is not without its challenges.
 I have however been lucky enough to recently train in the USA while on a working trip: training at altitude in Utah and taking on significant elevation changes in the Grand Canyon, Death Valley and Zion National Parks.
 Training is so far going to plan and I hope to be as prepared as I can be for this significant challenge.
-I will travel to Morocco to begin the race on 31 March.
-The race itself will take place between 3-11 April this year.

 Any support that you can offer for this amazing charity will be so gratefully received.
 Atlantic Pacific really does do life changing and life saving work.’